JoelVO/generating_avatar_with_Stable_Diffusion/README.md

 Hey!

-The original motivation behind doing this work was to make a little prank on whoever got my PhD positions application, so if you're here because of that, I hope you didn't mind it, enjoyed it and have fun reading this in which I will try to show how this quickly became a project I liked a lot and from which I learnt tons of new things.
-And if you just found this repository in the internet sea, welcome too!
+The original motivation behind doing this work was to make a little prank on whoever got my PhD position's application, so if you're here because of that, I hope you didn't mind it, enjoyed it and have fun reading this.
+And if you're just here because you found this repository in the internet sea, welcome too!

 First of all, let me explain what the prank was.
 As I was planning to apply for PhD positions, I realized that a lot of researchers look for
-"creative and motivated" people to joing their teams, so I asked myself how can I show that and at the same time give a little taste of my abilities.
-With this in mind I had the idea of using a generated image as my cv picture and just mention at the end of it that the person in the photo was not me, that it had been artificially produced and that if they were interested in how I did it, they can check out my github.
+"creative and motivated" people to joing their teams, so I asked myself how can I show I have those qualities and at the same time give a little taste of my abilities.
+With this in mind I had the idea of using a generated image as my cv picture and just mention at the end of it that the person in the photo was not me, that it had been artificially produced and that if they were interested in how I did it, they can check my github out.

-Nevertheless, I didn't have the time or resources to make a new generative model from scratch but most important, that wouldn't not creative at all.
+The problem was I didn't have the time or resources to make a new generative model from scratch but more importantly, that would not have been creative at all.
 We all have heard about Midjourney or played with Stable diffusion, so asking for a PhD position because I know how to search something in the internet and input some text in an already trained network which wasn't mine seemed a bit unlikely to work, to say the least.

-However, there had been some work before in which people have used generative networks to modify artificial images, such as in [FamilyGan](https://github.com/urielsinger/familyGan) where they used StyleGan to make predictions about how a couple's child would look like.
-I started reading about the topic and I got very surprised to find out how people were finding vectors in the network's latent space which were allowing them to do all kind of stuff with people's faces like changing their age, physiology or how big their smile is.
+However, there had been some pieces of work in which people used generative networks to modify artificial images, such as in [FamilyGan](https://github.com/urielsinger/familyGan) where they used StyleGan to make predictions about how a couple's child would look like.
+I started reading about the topic and I was very surprised to find out people were finding vectors in the network's latent space which were allowing them to do all kind of stuff with generated faces like change their age, physiology or how big their smile is.

 And that's how I had the idea for what I would do: I would take a picture of me and use one of this text-to-image generative models to see how
 I could modify it so it would look like a photo I can put on my cv.
-It's worth mentioning it was never my intention to keep the resulting image to look like me because if you judge the result by that, you will get disappointed and at the end of the day if I wanted that,I could just use my cellphone's camera.
+It's worth mentioning it was never my intention to make the resulting image look like me because if you judge the result by that, you will get disappointed and at the end of the day if I wanted that, I could just use my cellphone's camera.
 No, what I actually wanted to do was to see if I could change the purpose of this networks and use it to, given that I input a picture, change it however I like.